Important Notes

 usb-1a86_USB_Serial-if00-port0 | This is the default name for generic serial chips like CH340, cannot be used for configuration. | /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0 |

-Contains katapult | Indicates the device is in bootloader mode.
-It needs to be flashed with Klipper firmware before use. | /dev/serial/by-id/usb-katapult_xxxxxxxxxxxx |
+Contains katapult | Indicates the device is in flash mode, Klipper firmware must be flashed before use. | /dev/serial/by-id/usb-katapult_xxxxxxxxxxxx |

-Execution Result Explanation:
+Result Explanation:

 Loading...

-- Troubleshooting for Abnormal Issues
+- Troubleshooting Abnormal Issues

-If multiple IDs appear, please select the corresponding ID based on your mainboard's MCU model.
+If multiple IDs appear, select the corresponding ID based on your motherboard's MCU model

 Fill the USB ID into the Configuration